|Length of program||1 year|

 The Master’s is targeted at graduates and holders of diplomas or Bachelor’s degrees in Teacher Training, Psychology, Education, Social Education, Speech and Language Therapy, Physical Therapy and other degrees (with a previous evaluation of the candidate’s academic record by the Post-Graduate Committee).

-Early Childhood Education and Primary Education degree holders and Teacher Training diploma holders in this master's course will have the option to apply for a position as special education specialist at a state school and/or to join the reserve pool of supply teachers in the specialization of therapeutic pedagogy (recognized by the the Department of Education 30500).
+Primary Education degree holders and Teacher Training diploma holders in this master's course will have the option to apply for a position as special education specialist at a state school and/or to join the reserve pool of supply teachers in the specialization of therapeutic pedagogy (recognized by the the Department of Education 30500).

 For admission to the University Master’s in Attending to Diversity and Inclusive Education, candidates must meet the admission requirements established in Royal Decree 1393/2007, which regulates official post-graduate university programmes.
 In accordance with Royal Decree 1393/2007, which organises official university programmes, to gain admission into the University Master’s in Attending to Diversity and Inclusive Education students must hold an official Spanish university degree or another equivalent degree issued by a higher education institution within the European Higher Education Area which enables the holder of this degree of gain admission into Master’s degrees in the country where the degree was issued.